btoro/RNA_PTM_Classifier/README.md

 ### Classifier comparison

 Compares common estimators used for classification:
-- LinearSVM
+- LinearSVC
 - KNeighbors
 - GradientBoosting

 Leave one out cross validation is used.

 ```